whoisWilliam/PowerNodeGenUI/README.md

 # Power Node List Generator (C++ backend + C# WinForms UI)
-* **Nutshell** : Download `run.zip` from the [release page] and run `PowerNodeGenUI.exe` to generate a Power Node List CSV from  export files with keyword filtering and optional diffing against an old CSV.
+* **Nutshell** : Download `run.zip` from the [release page], and in the folder, run `PowerNodeGenUI.exe` to generate a Power Node List CSV from  export files with keyword filtering and optional diffing against an imported old CSV.
 * Better to run at display 100% :(
 ## Brief Introduction
 This project generates a **Power Node List** from PCB/EDA export files (e.g., `Nets.asc`, `Nails.asc`) and a **user-configurable keyword list**.